scheibel/tastefulserver/README.md

 -----------------------------------

     > mkdir build && cd build
-    > cmake .. -DWITH_EXAMPLES=true
+    > cmake ..
     > make

 Running Examples
 ---------------------------------

+First you had to compile Tasteful Server with examples.

+    > cmake .. -DWITH_EXAMPLES=true
+    > make

+Then you can start the simple HTTP server.

     > ./examples/HttpServer

 And then open your favorite browser and navigate to [localhost:8080](http://localhost:8080).
-Or for an Https-Server with the URL [https://localhost:8080](https://localhost:8080) you can start:
+For an Https-Server with the URL [https://localhost:8080](https://localhost:8080) you can start:

     > ./examples/HttpsServer